Whipnose angler: Etymology

-The whipnose angler family name, Gigantactinidae, has a name that is derived from Giganactis, its type genus and the only genus in the family when it was proposed by Boulenger.
+The whipnose angler family name, Gigantactinidae, is derived from Gigantactis, its type genus and the only genus in the family when it was proposed by Boulenger.
 Gigantactis is a combination of gigantos, meaning "giant", with actis, which means "ray", an allusion to the unusually long illicium of genus's type species, G. vanhoeffeni.

 Taxonomy

-Whipnose anglers are classified within the family Gigantactinidae which was proposed as a monotypic family in 1904 by the Belgian-born British ichthyologist George Albert Boulenger for the genus Giganactis.
-Giganactis was first proposed as a monospecific genus by the German zoologist August Brauer when he described Giganactis vanhoeffeni from the Indian Ocean east of Zanzibar on the German Deep Sea Expedition.
+Whipnose anglers are classified within the family Gigantactinidae, which was proposed as a monotypic family in 1904 by the Belgian-born British ichthyologist George Albert Boulenger for the genus Gigantactis.
+Gigantactis was first proposed as a monospecific genus by the German zoologist August Brauer when he described Gigantactis vanhoeffeni from the Indian Ocean east of Zanzibar on the German Deep Sea Expedition.
 In 1925 a second genus Rhynchactis was added by the English ichthyologist Charles Tate Regan.
 The 5th edition of Fishes of the World classifies this family within the suborder Certioidei within the order Lophiiformes, the anglerfishes.